kstwkiv/Memory-Game/README.md

 # 🕹️ Memory Card Game

 A fun and interactive memory card game built using **HTML, CSS, and JavaScript**.
-Test your memory and try to match all the pairs in the shortest time possible!
+Test your memory and try to match all the pairs in the shortest time possible!!

 ## 🚀 Features
 - 🎮 Flip cards to find matching pairs.